Data-Driven Debugging for Functional Side Channels: Definitions

-To account for the measurement noises in the observation of the execution-time, it is prudent (see, e.g.,~\cite{DBLP:conf/ccs/ChenFD17}) to relax the notion of noninterference from exact equality in timing observations to a parameterized neighborhood.
+Noninterference is a well-established~\cite{goguen1982security,sabelfeld2003language,terauchi2005secure} criterion to guarantee the absence of side channels.
+A program $\Pp$ is said to satisfy the {\it noninterference property} if: $\forall \vy \in \Real^m \forall s, s' \in \Sigma \text{ we have }$ $\delta(s, \vy) = \delta(s', \vy).$ To account for the measurement noises in the observation of the execution time, it is prudent (see, e.g.,~\cite{DBLP:conf/ccs/ChenFD17}) to relax the notion of noninterference from exact equality in timing observations to a parameterized neighborhood.
 For a given $\varepsilon {>} 0$, a program $\Pp$ satisfies \textit{$\varepsilon$-approximate noninterference} if:

 We adapt the notion of $\varepsilon$-approximate noninterference in our setting of functional observations by generalizing previous notions of noninterference.
 We say that a program satisfies {\it functional $\varepsilon$-approximate noninterference} if